brisbanemakerspace/bms-wiki/tools/digifab/crealityld003.md

 **🔴 This tool requires an induction before use.**

 To book an induction / time to use this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

+[INDUCTION FORM](https://docs.google.com/forms/d/e/1FAIpQLSc3q2toTa2nsiCZsjWvpuDCooVJP5Jut01VuYaPV1Oinv5y7A/viewform) (completed by the person running the induction as a record of completion)

 # How To Operate
 You should be familiar with how to operate this tool after completing an induction.
 However, a quick reference guide is included below to assist you.